 The Chambers County Lake is currently closed for maintenance and ecological upkeep.

 The Chattahoochee River forms the southeastern border of Alabama and Georgia, and is divided by a series of dams, including West Point Dam.
 It offers exceptional fishing, paddling and hiking.
 Valley partnered with The Trust for Public Land to create a paddling trail along a beautiful, 52-mile stretch of the river.
 The Blueway Water Trail includes launch points, portages, and camp spots for canoeists, paddle boarders, and kayakers.

 Penton Raceway is a 3/8-mile clay oval that hosts weekly dirt track racing throughout the spring and summer.
 Located just north of LaFayette, the track is locally owned and hosts several racing divisions including, Bandits, Hobby, Limited Sportsman, and Crate Late Models.
 Special events include NeSmith Super Late Model Series, Sprint Cars and the Alabama Crate Mini Series.

 West Point Lake extends 35 miles along the Chattahoochee River on the Alabama-Georgia state line.
 The lake’s 500 miles of shoreline provides excellent opportunities for fishing, camping, boating and other recreational activities.

 Lake Harding, also known as Bartlett’s Ferry Lake, is a 5,850-acre reservoir on the Chattahoochee River.
-Bartlett’s Ferry Dam forms the lake, and the lake is located in Harris County, Georgia with some portions of the lake going into Alabama.
+Bartlett’s Ferry Dam forms the lake, which is located in mostly Harris County, GA and portions entering Alabama.
 Lake Harding is a deep lake with a depth of over 100 feet (30 m) at the dam itself.